adamrmelnyk/scli/README.md

-    repeat-one      Sets repeat one on (repeats one track) set-volume      Sets the volume for a specified room shuffle         Sets shuffle on if off, off if on stop            Stops specified room
+    repeat-one      Sets repeat one on (repeats one track) set-volume      Sets the volume for a specified room shuffle         Sets shuffle on if off, off if on skip            Skips the current playing track a specified number of seconds skip-to         Skips the current playing track to a specified time stop            Stops specified room
     track           Displays the track for a specified room treble          Displays treble level, optionaly sets treble level